FREE TRAINING!

 In fact, I started a weekly email series where I reflect on what's happening in my life, including my vulnerable moments.
 I choose not to post these updates on social media because it's too public, and I don’t want to deal with the trolls!
 I’m choosing to focus my energy in places where I know it’s valued, such as this blog and my email newsletter.
 So if you wanna hear more updates about my personal life and what I'm struggling with behind the scenes, be sure to get on my email list here.

-The Human Condition of Suffering
+Autism and the Human Condition of Suffering

 My life, with or without an eating disorder, involves suffering.
 I know that might sound extreme – because it also depends on your subjective definition of suffering – but even the oldest philosophical teachings state that the human condition equals suffering.
 For neurodivergent people, that suffering can be amplified – especially if we let society dictate how we should live our lives.
 But regardless of society’s expectations, suffering is inevitable.
 Engaging with an eating disorder is an attempt to numb yourself from that existential suffering.
 But the eating disorder only brings on a new kind of suffering because, well, it’s an eating disorder.